patternfly/patternfly/UPGRADE-GUIDE.md

 Our components have seen many CSS variables changed, removed, and renamed.
 Removed and renamed variables may require changes to your CSS and HTML.

 **Visual changes:**
-Many of our components have had design updates that introduce visual breaking changes.
-Some are simple updates to existing styles (e.g., spacing or color), while others are an overhaul of the design (e.g., Tabs and Label).
+We applied some design updates to many of our components, which introduce visual breaking changes.
+Some are simple updates to existing styles (such as spacing or color), while others are an overhaul of the design (such as Tabs and Label).

 **Renamed and removed components:**
 - Data toolbar (`.pf-c-data-toolbar`) has been renamed to toolbar (`.pf-c-toolbar`).